 The guidelines include information on making procurement claims within the existing FSC system and framework.
-There are instances when the FSC label is no longer visible on products used in out-of-home situations (e.g. cafes, bars, restaurants, convenience stores, hotels, etc.).
+There are instances the products are labelled but is no longer visible on products used in out-of-home situations (e.g. cafes, bars, restaurants, convenience stores, hotels, etc.).
 Currently, these organizations cannot promote the products used within their businesses.
+In addition, organisations who are regularly purchasing and/or sourcing FSC-certified and labelled products to be used as part of their operations, can make procurement claims to demonstrate their efforts towards responsible sourcing (e.g. preference for FSC paper).
 The inclusion of procurement claims will meet the needs of promotional licence holders who wish to make such claims.